x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-7-1-in-exchange-online.md

 - In case you want to cease all the communication with the mailbox on Exchange-Online the solution would be to delete the user completely On-Premises, instead of disabling it.
 - Another solution would be to remove his license but in this case, to stop receiving emails you'd need to create a transport rule, if you don't do this the user will be able to receive emails for about 30 days more after removal of the license

-Please consider this scenario as part of the disabling workflow for a user on Exchange Online.
+Please consider this scenario as part of disabling workflow for a user on Exchange Online.

 ## Still need help?